We have a big responsibility when you use our services!

 All platform services and platform activities are built with strong security features that continuously monitor and protect a user's information.
 The information and insight iMatr gains helps detect, and automatically react and block, security risks and threats from ever reaching its users.
 Should a security risk or threat prevail, the platform will notify users and help guide them through steps to stay better protected.

-IMatr works hard to protect all users and its platform from unauthorized access, alteration, user integrity, and the disclosure and or destruction of information we store.
+IMatr works hard to protect all users and its platform from unauthorized access, content alteration, user compromised integrity, and the disclosure and or destruction of information we store.
 Our security involves not only hardware and software elements, iMatr also includes physical PINs mailed to user supplied addresses.

 Examples of some security features include: